MLecardonnel/PreSnapPrediction/README.md

 Coaches have the ability to fully create a pass playbook with critical information to assist in decision-making.
 Together with the quarterbacks, coaches can study the critical zones that need to be prioritized at different moments of a play.

 ### Conclusion
+The integration of reception zones and the ORPSP metric provides invaluable insights into both decision-making and performance.
+By identifying where and when a receiver is likely to be open, coaches and quarterbacks can make more informed decisions during play design and execution.

+The analysis of the ORPSP model allows for a deeper understanding of how route time, red zone, and route combinations influence a pass's success.

+The ability to contextualize performance data with route difficulty and risk-taking helps identify overperforming players, such as receiver Austin Ekeler and quarterback Geno Smith.

+Ultimately, this methodology empowers coaches to design more effective playbooks, prioritize high ORPSP, and tailor strategies that enhance the likelihood of success on the field.